Chapter 4: Team Culture

 Extra Effort Required

-In-person teams get culture for free through:
+In-person teams get culture through:

 • Casual hallway conversations